What Is Linalool? Benefits, Sources, Side Effects, How to Use It - Dr. Axe

 Here’s more about what we know about linalool benefits:

-1. Calming and Stress-Reducing
+1. Calming and stress-reducing

 Animal and human studies have demonstrated that linalool has sedative effects and can help calm an overactive nervous system.

 The scent of linalool has been shown to act as a natural anxiolytic, meaning it decreases anxiety symptoms and perceptions of stress.
-It does this by activating the parasympatheic nervous system, which helps us “rest and digest.”
+It does this by activating the parasympathetic nervous system, which helps us “rest and digest.”

 How can smelling something change how you feel so powerfully?
 Your sense of smell is directly linked to parts of your brain that control emotions and memory.